microsoft/vscode-docs/docs/languages/markdown.md

 ### Document outline

 The Outline view is a separate section in the bottom of the File Explorer.
-When expanded, it will show the symbol tree of the currently active editor.
+When expanded, it shows the symbol tree of the currently active editor.
 For Markdown files, the symbol tree is the Markdown file's header hierarchy.

 ![Markdown Outline view](images/Markdown/markdown-outline-view.png)